Tantrums are difficult for parents and children, but with a foundation of knowledge and a few pointed tactics, the meltdown can be managed with ease.

 Distraction is a wonderful method because kids are so easily distracted.
 But there’s a caveat.
 It’s not at the cost of acknowledging how your kid feels.
 When I use distraction, it’s always after acknowledging what your kid is reacting to and saying something empathic.
 And distraction doesn’t have to be a big deal.
 It can be as simple as asking if they can remember what they had for breakfast in the morning.
 It’s about engaging your child in something.

 But the first step is empathy?

-When little kids are throwing a time they’ve tried to impart to you how important something is and you don’t get it.
+When little kids are throwing a tantrum, they’ve tried to impart to you how important something is, and you don’t get it.
 It happens to us as grown-ups.
-Sometimes we don’t want solutions we just want someone to say, “that stinks.”
+Sometimes we don’t want solutions.
+We just want someone to say, “That stinks.”

 That makes sense, and it’s also not at all my first inclination.
 It definitely requires a bit of discipline.
 It is not, as they say, easy.

 In my experience, as much as parents want easy answers, they’re also sick of banging their heads against the wall and feeling like they’re the only family where these answers aren’t working.
 So there’s a sense of relief in knowing that it takes a bit more work.
 It’s an investment.
 All of these principles carry on as a kid grows up.
 Understanding a child’s development and knowing your own baggage is useful throughout childhood, adolescence, and young adulthood.